This article will explain:

 Once the new price level has been created, prices can be added by running the rule selected in the configuration page.

-Step 5 - Checking or Manually Editing the Prices in the New Price Level
+Step 5 - Manually Editing the Prices in the New Price Level

-4. Manually change the prices by selecting on the desired price and editing it (There is no need to save in this screen)
+- Manually change the prices by selecting on the desired price and editing it (Note - there is no need to save in this screen)